Saint Gorazd

-Saint Gorazd was a 9th century Moravian cleric.
-He was among the students of Cyril and Methodius.
+Saint Gorazd was a 9th century cleric from the Great Moravia.
+In 867, he was ordained into priesthood, as one of the most prominent followers and students of saints Cyril and Methodius, the Apostles of the Slavs.
+In 885, as a designated successor of late archbishop Methodius, Gorazd tried to assume leadership in the Archbishopric of Moravia, but failed to secure support of the ruling prince Svatopluk I of Moravia.

 Together with his teachers and fellow students Saint Clement of Ohrid, Saint Naum of Preslav, Saint Angelar and Saint Sava, Saint Gorazd belongs to the group of Christian Saints known as Seven Apostles of Bulgaria, venerated both in Eastern Christianity, particularly in the Balkans and individually both Eastern and Western Christian Churches in Slovakia.
 His feast day in the Western Church is 27 July and in the Eastern Church he shares the feast with the rest of the Seven Apostles, also on 27 July.

 Life

 According to a quote attributed to Saint Methodius by the historian Francis Dvornik, Gorazd was a scion of a noble family.
-The historian Ján Stanislav speculates that Gorazd could have originated from the region between Bratislava and Nitra.
+The historian Ján Stanislav speculates that Gorazd could have originated from the region between Bratislava and Nitra (Močenok, Šaľa district).
 According to Dvornik, Gorazd was a native speaker of the local Slavic dialect but also fluent in Latin, possibly due to being educated in Bavaria and likely Greek.
 He was among the students and disciples of Saint Methodius and Saint Cyril, the Byzantine missionaries who were invited to the country by Duke Rastislav of Moravia.

-The earliest mention of Gorazd likely comes from the Greek manuscript The Long Life of Clement of Ohrid written by Saint Teofylakt of Ohrid in the late 11th century or early 12th century, on the basis of older Slavic writings that did not survive until modern times.
-According to this source, Gorazd travelled to Rome with Saints Cyril and Methodius in 867 and was ordained a priest by Pope Formosus the following year along with Clement of Ohrid and Naum.
+The earliest mention of Gorazd likely comes from the Greek manuscript The Long Life of Clement of Ohrid written by archbishop Theophylact of Ohrid (d.
+1107) in the late 11th century or early 12th century, on the basis of older Slavic writings that did not survive until modern times.
+According to this source, Gorazd travelled to Rome with Saints Cyril and Methodius in 867 and was ordained a priest by bishops Gauderich and Formosus (later pope) the following year along with Clement of Ohrid and Naum.

-After the death of Saint Methodius, Gorazd took over the leadership of the Slavonic liturgy Church in the kingdom of Great Moravia as his designated successor.
+After the death of Saint Methodius (885), Gorazd took over the leadership of the Slavonic liturgy Church in the kingdom of Great Moravia as his designated successor.
 Nonetheless, it is not clear if Gorazd was consecrated bishop.
 Dvornik considers it unlikely due to the opposition of Western prelates to Saint Methodius at the time, which was made worse by his choice of a Moravian noble as a successor, which they likely saw as an attempt to sway the local nobility towards Byzantium.

+In the same time (885-886), under the influence of Wiching, a Benedictine monk from Alamannia, who was (since 880) Bishop of Nitra, the new Pope Stephen V (885-891) issued a papal bull known as Quia te zelo fidei, forbidding the use of Slavic language in liturgy and sacraments, thus restricting its use only to sermons, for the common people.